DanielIsaev/flash/README.md

 chmod +x flash.py
 ```

-After that it should be good to go.
+After adding execute permissions it should be good to go.

 ## Usage

-The script takes one argument, the target.
+Since flash scans all 65535 TCP ports by default, it only takes one argument, the target.
 Which can either be an IP or a hostname.
 For example:

 ```bash
 ./flash.py solidstate.htb
 ./flash.py 10.129.227.181
 ```

-The script scans all 65535 TCP ports by default, and prints the results.
-No other arguments besides the target host is needed, and therefore there is no `argparse` module.